 Infocyte HUNT uses memory un-mapping techniques and volatile memory analysis to collect data from each endpoint, and analyzes the data to deliver simple reports that validate whether enterprise endpoints are clean or compromised.
 Infocyte HUNT detects malware when it is a known recognized variant, and also detects malware in cases where the software has never been seen before.

 We rely on banks and financial institutions to maintain and protect our assets and their infrastructure, therefore it must be a priority for banks to use a threat hunting tool like Infocyte HUNT to ensure that both customers and the infrastructure as a whole are kept as safe from cyber attacks as possible.

-Read more about financial malware, and how Infocyte HUNT can offer financial institutions an easy to use post breach detection platform to hunt malware that has breached existing defences.
+Read more about financial malware, and how Infocyte HUNT can offer financial institutions an easy-to-use threat hunting and incident response platform to hunt malware that has breached existing defenses.